cogawi/resume/resume.md

 ### Structural Design Engineer

-Took ownership of part concepts and designs, collaboration with stress analysts, manufacturing engineering, suppliers, and other design groups.
-Worked on initial design through production on the 747-8 and 767 tanker, on the wing, tail, and body.
+- Designed aluminum and composite structural parts and assemblies on 747-8 and 767.

-- Designed aluminum and composite parts, and assemblies large and small.
-Optimized parts for weight and cost without compromising on strength.
+- Coordinated with production facilities from concept to production, to ensure ease of manufacture and assembly.
-- Coordinated with Boeing and supplier production facilities from concept to production, to ensure parts are easy to manufacture and assemble, making visits as parts were being produced to ensure quality production.
+- Integrated wiring and systems into structural design.
-- Integrated electrical wiring, mechanical systems and fluid systems into the structural design, working closely with members of other teams to provide the best design.
+- Coordinated across groups and disciplines to manage design completion.
-- Redesigned a critical structural member in the 747 wing, replacing an assembly with hundreds of parts with a single part, in order to reduce weight and assembly time.
+- Redesigned critical structural members to reduce weight and complexity.
 - Corrected factory production problems through examining drawings and completed parts.

 &nbsp;